 They work in partnership with the ambulance service, pubs and clubs, and the police service to make streets safer at night.
 So far they have interacted with over 248,000 people on the streets of Belfast, had over 8300 individuals on board the SOS Buses requiring in depth medical or emotional support and have been proven to have saved over 14 lives.

 Overall this project has been a huge success and drawn praise from many quarters including the PSNI, local politicians and the media - see video.

 Without the generosity and dedication of its volunteers and supporters the bus could not operate.
-The Club's involvement began with a presentation by Chief Executive Officer Joe Hyland (now a Club member).
+The Club's involvement began with a presentation by former Chief Executive Officer Joe Hyland (now a Club member).
 Several Club members have volunteered for the late night shift at the weekend, befriending young people in difficulty from alcohol or drugs, in the Odyssey Arena and ensuring they get home safely.
 They have found the work gratifying and powerful and intend to continue working to make a difference.
 Their experiences, shared with Club members, testify to the importance of this project and its value to vulnerable young people.

 Funding is desperately needed.
 The Club has been pleased to support SOS Bus in this way with funds over the last years from the Club charity disbursements, Christmas Charity Collections as well as specific Club and personal members' fund-raising efforts.
 The Club have also awarded the John A. Savage Trophy 2011-12 to SOS Bus NI for their services to young people.
 Inaugurated in 2009 the Trophy is awarded by the Club to the individual or group selected as giving great service to the Community - more here.